 As a student, you are responsible for learning the departmental requirements of the school to which you plan to transfer.
-Consult with Chemeketa's Advising and First Year Programs staff or a Chemeketa Journalism faculty advisor.
-Also, you should make early contact with an advisor at the institution to which you plan to transfer to learn of any possible changes in an academic area.
+Consult with Chemeketa's Advising and First Year Programs staff; also, you should make early contact with an advisor at the institution to which you plan to transfer to learn of any possible changes in an academic area.